What is RaterBee

-My team was to design a platform that enable store management teams to quickly and easily view this data in order to quickly take action and aid in delivering a better in-store experience for the consumer.
+My team was to design a platform that enables store management teams to quickly and easily view this data in order to take action which aids in delivering a better in-store experience for the consumer.

 Unfamiliar with RaterBee's problem space, we set out to learn the following in order to further our understanding of the space and competitors.

 What do our users say ?

 We spoke to 7 retail experts hoping to gain a better understanding of the following

 After these interviews I lead my team in parsing through transcripts in order to dig out these highlighting points from each retail expert.